Duqtools: Dynamic uncertainty quantification for Tokamak reactor simulations modelling: duqtools

 \section{duqtools}

 The goal of \duqtools is to automate the process of manipulating \imas data for (1) uncertainty quantification and (2) large scale validation.
 From a single template, \duqtools can set up hundreds of simulation runs.
-It achieves this by making use of the IMAS infrastructure through standardized IDSs and the data directory.
+It achieves this by making use of the IMAS infrastructure through standardized interface Data Structures (IDSs) and the data directory.
 In this way \duqtools aims to automate workflows that researchers would normally perform manually or using ad-hoc scripts.
 Furthermore the automation of this process combined with the provenance of \duqtools means that the modifications performed by \duqtools are completely reproducible with minimal programming.
 The templates for UQ can be re-used and shared, which enables standardized sensitivity tests or canonical UQ.

 The motivation to develop \duqtools around the \imas data structure is twofold.
 First, standardized data from tokamak experiments worldwide facilitates simulation validation needed to improve confidence in ITER (or other machine) predictions.
-Second, standardized interface Data Structures (IDSs) facilitate coupling to different physics codes in simulation suites.
+Second, IDSs facilitate coupling to different physics codes in simulation suites.
 Any software that describes its data in the \imas data structure is compatible with \duqtools.

 In addition, \duqtools can perform batch submission of simulation runs and track their status (e.g. via Slurm or Prominence).
 At the end of each set of UQ runs, \duqtools can merge the simulations together to calculate simulation statistics, such as confidence ranges.